PyMVPA/PyMVPA/doc/source/tutorial_eventrelated.rst

 the samples attributes into a list of events.
 With :func:`~mvpa2.datasets.eventrelated.find_events`, PyMVPA provides a function to convert sequential attributes into event lists.
-In our dataset, we have the stimulus conditions of each volume sample available as ``targets`` sample attribute.
+In our dataset, we have the stimulus conditions of each volume sample available in the ``targets`` sample attribute.

 >>> events = find_events(targets=ds.sa.targets, chunks=ds.sa.chunks)